Jaidy Gutiérrez

-Jaidy Janay Gutiérrez Campos (born 24 October 2001) is a Mexican professional footballer.
-She plays goalkeeper and her current team is the Oklahoma State Cowgirls of the Big 12 Conference belonging to Division I of the NCAA.
-She is a member of the Mexico women's national under-17 football team.
+Jaidy Janay Gutiérrez Campos (born 24 October 2001) is a Mexican professional footballer who plays goalkeeper for Liga Femenil side Club América.

 Career

 Although she practiced gymnastics as a child, Jaidy Gutiérrez chose soccer as a professional sport.
 She began playing amateur as a goalkeeper in an amateur league of the Guadalajara Club in Mexico City, where she took that position when there was a lack of players to complete her position.
 She continued her sports career and tried out for Club América Femenil, where coach Leonardo Cuéllar admitted her as part of the squad of said team, where she is a substitute for goalkeeper Cecilia Santiago.
 She wears number 24 in the capital club, and she debuted on October 15, 2017 in a match against the Pachuca Femenil Soccer Club when she was fifteen years old.

 She is part of a soccer family: her father is Miguel "Jalisco" Gutiérrez, a former player for different first and second division teams in Mexico, while her sister Jana Gutiérrez is a player for the Club America Femenil(women) soccer club; Previously, both were teammates at Club América.